CHTC/templates-GPUs/llm/README.md

 # Personal CHTC Submit Template for LLM Fine-Tuning

-Use Case: Fine-tuning large language models on CHTC and track it with `Weights & Biases`.
+Use Case: Fine-tune large language models on CHTC and optionally monitor the process with Weights & Biases.
+This example is based on the example provided at [Hugging Face Documentation](https://huggingface.co/docs/transformers/training)

 ![WANDB](wandb.png)

 ## Quick start

-1. Store your WANDB credentials and `STAGING_DIR` path in an environment file named .env.
-See the provided [example](.env.example).
+1. Make a .env file, see the provided [example](.env.example) for further instructions.
 1. Update the `run_name` in `run.sh`.
 This will be utilized as the WANDB tracking ID, and checkpoints will be saved in `STAGING_DIR/run_name/`.
 1. Modify `run.sub` as necessary.
 1. SSH to the submit node.